Quesovamos2662/WRO2026_FE_Quesovamos/README.md

 Everything on our car is on the same voltage level.
 Thanks to this, our EV3 brick can serve as a battery for all of the electrical components in use.

 Our ultrasonic sensors use approximately 3.3V each, and our infrared sensor uses the same amount.
-Our brick can supply power to all of these at once thanks to its 9V output.
+Our brick can supply power to all of these at once thanks to its 9V output. (add)

 ## Controller